AndrewYung724/Adaptive-Cruise-Control/README.md

 Fig.5 - TTC to Cost Mapping
 </p>

-This asymptotic function enables us to exponentially penalize the TTC as it approaches zero (i.e. a collision). α in this equation is a weight that controls when the TTC threshold should start exploding to large scalars (i.e. how heavily we want to avoid crashes).
+This asymptotic function enables us to exponentially penalize the TTC as it approaches zero (i.e. a collision). α in this equation is a weight that controls when the TTC threshold should start exploding to large scalars (i.e. start penalizing when TTC<15 seconds).

 When we subsitute the TTC for the front and rear cars into this function we obtain the following cost function for avoiding collisions.